MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/faqs-copilot-powerfx.md

 Here are some tips to help you get the most out of this feature:

-- Use simple language to explain the formula you are looking for, such as "if myvariable is true, return green" or "filter mylist on IDs that are larger than 5".
+- Use simple language to explain the formula you're looking for, such as "if myvariable is true, return green" or "filter mylist on IDs that are larger than 5".
 - If the results you get aren't what you expected, try being more precise with exact names of variables, controls and field names, or try rephrasing the question.
 - If you still can't get the desired results, send us your feedback.